jakuqar/anti-mindblock/README.md

 - All monitors flip on multi-monitor setups
 - Bad UI

+You might need to download dependencies in order for this program to work (search how to download them for your distro):
+- tkinter
+- pynput

 Installation:
 - Download the .zip file from Releases
 - Unzip the archive